-what is shinrin yoku?
+what is shinrin yoku/forest bathing?

 Easy meandering amongst trees, mindful engagement with each unfolding moment, and the unshielded noticing of the natural world are key amongst the methods of Shinrin Yoku.
-This practice may also invite us to explore the uncharted reaches of our imaginations, and awaken us to our level of readiness for play, our willingness to not-know, our capacity for wonder and sincerity of heart.
-As the techniques of Shrinrin Yoku support us in our gradual opening to the forest, the forest opens back to us, welcomes us in, and gently engages with us in a way that restores our own natural healing capacities.
+This practice may also invite us to explore the reaches of our imaginations, play a little, and awaken our capacity for wonder, our willingness to not-know, and our sincerity of heart.

 I am grateful to offer Shinrin Yoku in collaboration with the elemental and wild ones on the traditional territories of the Lekwungen-speaking peoples, specifically the Songhees Nation and the Xwsepsum Nation whose relationship with the land endures.